yyunikov/yunikov.com/index.md

 layout: default
 ---

-Software engineer, leader, and consultant with 9+ years of experience.
+Software engineer, leader, and consultant.
 Led technical design, architecture, security, and implementation of various production systems.
 Built and launched multiple successful products, developed a few Android apps, and have experience and skills in managing engineering teams.

 Have professional expertise in identity & access management, payments optimization, design & implementation of public APIs, CLIs and building excellent developer experience.